rjendoubi/cdw-2023/README.md

 |04Q|SDC Demo Update|2021-05-26|null|

 -----
 ## Lab 6 - Data Security & Governance

-The combination of the Data Warehouse with SDX offers a list of powerful features like rule-based masking columns based on a user’s role and/or group association or rule-based row filters.
+The combination of the Data Warehouse with SDX offers powerful features like rule-based removal or masking of columns, or rule-based row filtering, based on a user's role and/or group association.

 For this workshop we are going to explore Attribute-Based Access Control a.k.a.
 Tage-based security policies.

 First we are going to create a series of tables in your work database.

+*Do all these steps in your **hol\_\*\*** database unless otherwise noted.*

 In the SQL editor, select your database and run this script: